aguilarm/discovering-birds/managed-content/articles/birding-with-a-camera.md

 ---
 title: "Birding with a Camera"
-subTitle: "Why you should consider a super-zoom bridge camera, and which one to pick up."
+subTitle: "Why you should consider a super-zoom bridge camera."
 date: "2021-06-28"
 heroImageSrc: "/assets/hero-images/mockingbird.jpg"
-heroImageAlt: "Northern Mockingbird on a cactus in south Texas"
+heroImageAlt: "Northern Mockingbird on a cactus in south Texas | Photo by searchingforbirds.com"
 ---

 When I was researching a camera to try bird photography, guides were all over the map.
 It was not clear if I could even reasonably start out below 5000 dollars.
 Would I regret buying a sub-2000 dollar rig because the photos would be so obviously amateur?

 Super-zooms are a great choice for arguably *most* birders - especially new ones.
 I'll make an argument for and against them and then give you some recommendations on what to buy.